BMI203-2022/project5/README.md

 ## Overview
 The goal of this assignment is to implement the k-means clustering algorithm and the silhouette scoring algorithm.

-For a refresher on the kmeans algorithm you can check out (this overview)[https://towardsmachinelearning.org/k-means/] or the (wiki)[https://towardsmachinelearning.org/k-means/].
+For a refresher on the kmeans algorithm you can check out [this overview](https://towardsmachinelearning.org/k-means/) or the [wiki](https://towardsmachinelearning.org/k-means/).

-For a refresher on the silhouette scoring algorithm you can check out (this overview)[https://tushar-joshi-89.medium.com/silhouette-score-a9f7d8d78f29] which gives a broad overview of the intuition behind the algorithm (though it uses the sklearn implementation while you will need to build your own from scratch) or (the wiki)[https://en.wikipedia.org/wiki/Silhouette_(clustering)]
+For a refresher on the silhouette scoring algorithm you can check out [this overview](https://tushar-joshi-89.medium.com/silhouette-score-a9f7d8d78f29) which gives a broad overview of the intuition behind the algorithm (though it uses the sklearn implementation while you will need to build your own from scratch) or [the wiki](https://en.wikipedia.org/wiki/Silhouette_(clustering))

 This project is meant to be open ended - and instead of giving you a particular bioinformatic use case and problem - we will keep this assignment abstract and operate on matrices of arbitrary sizes (i.e. some random number of observations and some random number of features).